dougbutner/web-4/README.md

  - **Web 4**
 **Democratic web**.
 Time-limited cryptographic tokens are given to each individual, and used as a measure of opinion or desire in collaborative systems.

-Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
+Today, the top 100 websites/apps by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of **corporate-owned information.**

 As more and more individuals and societies are reconsidering the place of **government, censorship, centralization and federated power**, web 3 has emerged as a powerful, provable option to shape the evolution of society on planet Earth.